jamespilcher/wayfinding-study-tool/README.md

 ## Special thanks
-Special thanks to Cayley MacArthur, Mark Hancock, Dahzhuang Teng, and The Games Institute for facilitating this project as part of my Mitacs Globalink Research Internship.
+Special thanks to Cayley MacArthur, Mark Hancock, Dahzhuang Teng, The Games Institute, and Mitacs for facilitating this project.